The Legend of The Stardust Brothers: Production

-In 1985, Tezuka met musician and TV personality, Haruo Chicada, who had created a concept album for a non-existent film, inspired by the likes of Phantom of the Paradise and The Rocky Horror Picture Show.
-Together, with Chicada as producer, they adapted this album to film based upon the already written songs, as well as writing three new tracks based upon characters that Tezuka wrote.
+The film is based on the 1980 concept album The Legend of The Stardust Brothers (album)|The Legend of The Stardust Brothers by musician Haruo Chicada.
+Chicada was inspired by the films Phantom of the Paradise and The Rocky Horror Picture Show, and conceived of the album as the soundtrack for a non-existent musical film.
+Tezuka, with Chicada as producer, adapted the album into a film based upon the already written songs, as well as three new tracks based upon characters that Tezuka wrote.
 Tezuka cast his friends, musicians Shingo Kubota and Kan Takagi, to play the lead roles.

 The film was shot on Super 16mm, and blown up to 35mm for editing.
 The animated sequence was created by horror manga artist, Yōsuke Takahashi.

 Jun Togawa, avant-garde pop singer and sister of Kyôko Togawa, makes a brief cameo as "Beautiful woman of Stardust car".

 Release

 Due to the film's poor reception, the film was largely forgotten about, and the original 16mm negative was lost.
 The film was redistributed by a company, Third Window Films, and was also entered into 30 worldwide film festivals, which helped revitalise the film, as well as gaining an international cult following.

 After amassing a cult following in recent years, a sequel to the film called, A Brand New Legend of the Stardust Brothers, was released in 2016 and directed by Makoto Tezuka.

-On May 25th, 2021, an North American home release of this film was licensed by kaju film distributor SRS Cinema, which includes special features including the making-of interview and the original trailer.
+On May 25, 2021, a North American home release of this film was licensed by kaju film distributor SRS Cinema, which includes special features including the making-of interview and the original trailer.
 Except for the DVD and streaming, the release was also available in limited quantities on VHS (number of 25) and Blu-ray (number of 1000 copies).